cran/RMixpanel/README.md

   - `retention/`: get the retention matrix using `mixpanelGetRetention`.
   - `addiction/`: get the addiction matrix using `mixpanelGetAddiction`.
   - `engage/`: get the requested people profiles using `mixpanelGetProfiles`.
-  - `stream/query/`: get events of selected people profiles using `mixpanelGetEventsForUsers`.
+  - `stream/query/`: get events of selected people profiles using `mixpanelGetEventsForProfiles`.
   - `export/`: get event data as R matrix using `mixpanelGetEvents`.
 - Get people profile count for custom queries using `mixpanelGetProfilesCount`.
 - Pagination for the endpoint `export/`.
 This allows querying data for long time spans using multiple requests.